 - Laurie Richmond, Associate Professor in Environmental Science & Management at Humboldt State — Fishing community sustainability planning on the California north coast

-- Regenerative Agriculture — a panel discussion on farming to enhance ecosystem services and sequester carbon with Jacques and Amy Neukom, Levon Durr, Monty Caid, and Sarah Schuette, moderated by Meriel Mees.
+- A panel discussion with Jacques and Amy Neukom, Levon Durr, Monty Caid, and Sarah Schuette, moderated by Meriel Mees — Regenerative Agriculture: farming to enhance ecosystem services and sequester carbon

-- Wind Power in Humboldt County — a panel discussion on the proposed Terra-Gen Wind Generation Project with Lori Biondini, Adam Canter, Nathan Vajdos, Tom Wheeler, and Donna Wright, moderated by Arne Jacobson.
+- A panel discussion with Lori Biondini, Adam Canter, Nathan Vajdos, Tom Wheeler, and Donna Wright, moderated by Arne Jacobson — Wind Power in Humboldt County: a discussion of the proposed Terra-Gen Wind Generation Project

 - Robert Collier, policy analyst at the UC Berkeley Center for Labor Research and Education — California offshore wind: the challenges of “high road” climate policy

 - Ranjit Deshmukh, Assistant Professor in the Environmental Studies department at the University of California Santa Barbara — The promise and challenges of wind and solar: stories from India and Africa